Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 Here’s what it will look like at 0%, 50% and 100%:

 Click Convert to text link to show text instead of a button.
 You can choose the text and font size using the slider.
 Remember, your text font is chosen in the Design tab:

 Click Launch Popup automatically, and your typeform will launch as soon as your web page is opened.
 With this option activated, all other settings are unavailable:

 You can also hide the header – usually displayed when you use a Question Group block, and the footer of your typeform, which displays the progress bar.
 Here’s what you see with the header and footer enabled:

 With the header hidden:

 And both the header and footer hidden:

 Lastly, there’s Close after submit.
-This is a PRO+ feature.
 It allows you to set a timer for your popup typeform to automatically close, once a respondent hits the Submit button.
 In the above image, we have set it at 1 second.

 When you’ve chosen your embed settings, simply click Get the code:

 Now this window will pop up with your embed code.
 Just click Copy code to add it to your clipboard, and you can use it on your site.